Category Archives: Retirement Income

 • What will I do With My Time

-Will You Have Enough Money – Add up all of the income that you will receive in retirement from pensions, savings and even part time jobs.
-How does this income compare with what you make now.
-Do you need to save more or work longer to meet your objective.
+Will You Have Enough Money – Add up all the income you will receive in Retirement from pensions, savings, and even part-time jobs.
+How does this income compare with what you make now?
+Do you need to save more or work longer to meet your objective?

-Where will you Live – will you downsize or stay in your current home?
-Can you afford the expenses associated with your current house, the taxes, the upkeep and the regular utilities etc. Do you need to move to control your costs and put them in line with your retirement income?
+Where will you Live?
+Will you downsize or stay in your current home?
+Can you afford the expenses associated with your current house, such as the taxes, upkeep, regular utilities, etc.?
+Do you need to move to control your costs and align them with your retirement income?

-What will I do With My Time -Suddenly you will have 40 plus hours a week to fill.
-Once you complete all of the projects around the home, golfed as much as you want, traveled and got all of this out of your system, what will you do?
+What will I do with my time?
+Suddenly, you will have 40-plus hours a week to fill.
+Once you complete all of the projects around the home, golf as much as you want, travel, and get all of this out of your system, what will you do?
 How will your plans affect your expenses?
 Do you have sufficient money to do everything you want?

 How will Retirement impact My Financial Life – There will be lots of changes to your lifestyle, your expenses associated with work that you no longer have etc. Take a few minutes to determine what the impacts will be on the positive and minus sides.
 With more time on your hands you could end up spending more money than you planned.